m-armughanyaqoob/Data-Processing-and-Analytics-Projects/README.md

 3. **Statistical Analysis of Home Prices**
    Conducted an in-depth statistical analysis using Excel to investigate the factors that influence the price of a home.
 This project involved data cleaning, hypothesis testing, and regression analysis to uncover key market trends.

-These projects are attached in this repository for review and further development.
+These projects are attached in this repository for further development.